cuetian-coders/community/README.md

 ## How to get the most out of the community
-We've also sum up the ways that how the community users can get the most out of the interaction framework.
+I've also sum up the ways that how the community users can get the most out of the interaction framework.
 The interaction style is setup in a way that it helps in both centralized and distributive learning style.

 ### The ways of interaction: